TrendingTechnology/reactgo.com-1/blog/nested-resolvers-relationaldata-graphql/index.md

 In this tutorial, we are going to learn about how to create relational data and nested resolvers in graphql.

-*Note: If you don't about GraphQL then refer to my previous tutorials [GraphQL intro for the beginners](/graphql-intro-beginners/)*
+*Note: If you don't know about GraphQL then refer to my previous tutorial [GraphQL intro for the beginners](/graphql-intro-beginners/)*

 <button class="md-btn">[View code](https://github.com/saigowthamr/graphql-test-api/blob/nested-res/app.js)</button>

-Relational data  means consider we have a todos app with users and todos where each todo is created by the particular user.
+Relational data  means consider we have a 'todo app' with users and todos where each todo is created by the particular user.

 ```js:title= sample-data